webpack/webpack.js.org/.github/CONTRIBUTING.md

 ## Thank You

-webpack is insanely feature rich and documentation is a huge time sink.
-We greatly appreciate any time spent fixing typos or clarifying sections in the documentation.
+webpack is a feature rich, low level tool and documentation is a huge time sink.
+We appreciate any time spent fixing typos or clarifying sections in the documentation.